Solved! What Is a Reverse Mortgage?

 There are many home equity loan advantages to consider, though.
 For instance, home equity loans may be easier to qualify for than other loans, and the interest could be tax-deductible if the funds are used to make home improvements.
 When considering a reverse mortgage, it’s worth also taking a look at the best home equity loans, HELOCs, and similar financing options, as they may have terms and conditions that better suit a homeowner’s needs.

 If a preferred lender doesn’t offer reverse mortgages, home equity loans, or HELOCs, retirees could consider exploring their options by shopping around.

 Mortgage companies don’t always offer loans that tap into home equity, including reverse mortgages.
 In some cases, lenders may offer certain types of home equity loans but not others.
 Homeowners who want to take advantage of a reverse mortgage, HELOC, or traditional home equity loan may need to shop around to find a lender that provides the exact financing terms they want.

 Shopping around is often recommended even if a homeowner’s lender does offer these types of loans, as interest rates, eligibility requirements, and other mortgage terms can vary quite a bit from lender to lender.
-Reaching out to the best reverse mortgage companies to see what a homeowner may qualify for can help retirees find the right financing option to suit their budget and their retirement goals.
+Reaching out to the best reverse mortgage companies (such as American Advisors Group or Longbridge Financial) to see what a homeowner may qualify for can help retirees find the right financing option to suit their budget and their retirement goals.